vincent-legoll/documentation/certificat_utilisateur/cnrs_personal_certificate_request.rst

 ------------

-This documentation outlines the procedure to obtain a TCS [1]_ certifcate for CNRS employees.
+This documentation outlines the procedure to obtain a TCS [1]_ certificate for CNRS employees.
 These certificates are issued to facilitate access to grid computing resources, cloud services, and secure websites.